theolivenbaum/resin/README.md

 - to get intents from utterances
 - as a search engine

-Built-in capabilities include interfacing with your language model through natural language queries or by using a structured, boolean query language that supports AND, OR, NOT and (nested (scope)).
+Built-in capabilities include interfacing with your language model through natural language
+or by using a structured, boolean query language that supports AND, OR, NOT and (nested (scope)).

 A number of models are included in the package.